-Staff at St Cuthbert's follow the most up to date guidance in the event of having to use reasonable force to restrain a child.
-(There are also members of staff trained in Positive Handling restraint techniques to ensure pupils and staff are safe at all times.)
+Staff at St Cuthbert's follow the most up to date guidance in the event of having to use reasonable force to support, hold or move a child.
+(There are also members of staff trained in Positive Handling to ensure pupils and staff are safe at all times.)